klevultd/frontend-sdk/examples/react/README.md

 In [Category page](./src/routes/CategoryPage.tsx) klevuFetch function there is a kmcRecommendation call included.
 It is created in KMC and it creates a product category recommendation.
 You need to pass current category id to it get correct results.
 Read more about [KMC recommendations](#kmc-recommendations).

+### Category CampaignID

+In [Category page](./src/routes/CategoryPage.tsx) we are looking for a parameter called `campaignId`; which is sent into the `categoryMerchandising` call.
+We are not storing it in this demo as it is just implemented for demonstration purposes, but in production this ID can be stores in localStorage, a cookie, or a server-side session variable.

 ## Product fetch

 The Klevu SDK includes a convenient and simple search to quickly load a product called _products_ and passing in the ID of the product.